Note: Any GP or Nurse Practitioner (NP) can prescribe cannabis Australia wide. We recommend starting with your GP or NP.

 Not every person with a medical condition is eligible for medical cannabis.
 So, it’s important to understand whether or not you qualify for medical cannabis when embarking on this journey.

-Here in Australia, there are two types of cannabis doctors:
+Here in Australia, there are two types of cannabis prescribers:

-- GPs who prescribe cannabis for a range of conditions.
+- GPs or NPs who will apply via the Special Access Scheme (SAS) to prescribe cannabis for a range of conditions.

 Why use a cannabis clinic?